3 key takeaways

 - Organizing and Planning

-If you want to apply for a role with the FBI, identify what items on the list match your core competencies.
-Then you can create an FBI core competencies resume section.
+So, if you wanted to apply for a special agent role with the FBI, you’d identify which items on the list match your core strengths.
+Then, you’d create a key competencies section on your resume.

 - Communication